 4.3.21.25 WLAN sensing

+WLAN sensing is the use, by a WLAN sensing capable STA(s), of received WLAN signals to detect feature(s) of an intended target(s) in each environment.
+The features to be detected could be range, velocity, angular motion, presence or proximity, gesture, etc. of a target which could be an object, human animal, etc., in each environment like a room, a house, inside a vehicle, an enterprise, etc. (#370)

 WLAN sensing enables a STA to obtain sensing measurements of the channel(s) between two or more STAs and/or the channel between a receive antenna and a transmit antenna of a STA.
-With the execution of the WLAN sensing procedure, it is possible for a STA to obtain sensing measurements useful for detecting and tracking changes in the environment.4.3.21.26 SBP
+With the execution of the WLAN sensing procedure, it is possible for a STA to obtain sensing measurements useful for detecting feature(s) of an intended target(s) in each environment. (#111, #412)

+4.3.21.26 SBP

 SBP enables a non-AP STA to obtain sensing measurements of the channel between an AP and one or more non-AP STAs or between a receive antenna and a transmit antenna of an AP.
-With the execution of the SBP procedure, it is possible for a non-AP STA to obtain sensing measurements necessary for detecting and tracking changes in the environment.
+With the execution of the SBP procedure, it is possible for a non-AP STA to obtain sensing measurements useful for detecting feature(s) of an intended target(s) in each environment. (#111)

+SP: Do you agree to the resolutions provided in the document 11-22/0852r0 for the following CIDs: 111, 370 and 412 for inclusion in the latest 11bf draft?

 References: